Lifeshield Security ReviewBy - 01/07/2019

 |Indoor Security Camera||1|

 If you want to expand your equipment beyond what’s included, you can certainly do that.
-Devices are priced and sold individually.
+Beyond the bundled kit, devices are priced and sold individually.

 - Entry Keypad $100